f-l-i-n-t-s-t-o-n-e/testing/README.md

 - load events faster. batching data from the server so everything can be done in one request will solve this

+- write a bridge that lets someone send eth and receive veo even if their account starts with 0 veo. defaults first time setup to this page which becomes another tab for future use

 ------------------------------------------------------------------------------------------------------------------------------------------

 **INSTRUCTIONS**